NectarSierra/so_long/README.md

 ## Bonus Features

 ### Pathfinding

 In addition to the mandatory requirements, the project includes a **pathfinding system**.
-Since I wanted to show to my pear the pathfinding systeme I've added this visualisation at the begining of the game.
+Since I wanted to show it to my peer, I added this visualization at the beginning of the game.
 This feature displays the path used to validate map solvability and helps visualize how the player can reach all collectibles and the exit.

 <p align="center">